Dr. Sun Yat-Sen Classical Chinese Garden: In popular culture

 The Dr. Sun Yat-Sen Classical Chinese Garden was used as the backdrop for many episodes of Season 4 of Falling Skies.
-The Dr. Sun Yat-Sen Classical Chinese Garden also appears in Season 5 Episode 1 of Psych, titled "Romeo and Juliet and Juliet".
+The Dr. Sun Yat-Sen Classical Chinese Garden also appears in the 2000 film Romeo Must Die starring Jet Li and Aaliyah, as well as in Season 5 Episode 1 of Psych, titled "Romeo and Juliet and Juliet".
 The Dr. Sun Yat-Sen Classical Chinese Garden was also the site of a calligraphy task during the second episode of The Amazing Race Canada 1.